ringecosystem/collaboration/grant/wp_smart_contracts.md

 * ICOs
 * Crowdfundings

-4. Community Engagement and Innovation: By incentivizing existing WordPress and freelancers communities to provide blockchain and smart contracts solutions using Zilhive platform, you stimulate community engagement and foster innovation.
+4. Community Engagement and Innovation: By incentivizing existing WordPress and freelancers communities to provide blockchain and smart contracts solutions using Darwinia platform, you stimulate community engagement and foster innovation.
 This collaborative effort enriches your platform with diverse solutions tailored to the specific needs of your community.

 In essence, the Open WP Smart Contracts plugin offers a user-friendly and an accessible way for smart contract deployment, empowering both users and developers to harness the full potential of blockchain technology.